Parameterized Orientable Deletion: Chordal Graphs

 For the converse direction, suppose that it is possible to orient the graph respecting the capacities by deleting at most $n-k$ vertices.
 To simplify things we assume we have a solution that deletes exactly $n-k$ vertices, which can be achieved by adding arbitrary vertices to a smaller solution.
 If a solution deletes a vertex corresponding to $e\in E$, we can place that vertex back, orient all edges towards it, and if it now has in-degree $2$ arbitrarily delete one of its neighbors in $V$.
 We therefore suppose that the solution deletes $n-k$ vertices of $V$ and we must show that these vertices are a vertex cover of $G$.
 Suppose for contradiction that there is an edge $e\in E$ such that neither of its endpoints in $V$ was deleted.
 We now observe that in any orientation one edge connecting the vertex produced in the subdivision of $e$ to $V$ must be oriented towards $V$, because the vertex corresponding to $e$ has capacity $1$.
 However, the $d$ undeleted vertices of $V$ form a clique, and by Lemma \ref{lem:clique}, any orientation of the edges of this clique that gives all vertices in-degree at most $\frac{d-1}{2}$ (their capacities), gives all vertices exactly this in-degree.
 Hence, the additional edge from $e$ will force one non-deleted vertex to violate its capacity. \end{proof}

-\begin{theorem} \dOr\ is W[2]-hard on chordal graphs parameterized by the solution size $k$.
-Furthermore, under the ETH it cannot be solved in time $n^{o(k)}$. \end{theorem} \begin{proof} We start from an instance of \textsc{Dominating Set}: we are given a graph $G=(V,E)$ and an integer $k$ and are asked if there exists a dominating set of size $k$.
+\begin{theorem} \dOr\ is W[2]-hard on chordal graphs parameterized by the solution size $k$ and cannot be solved in time $n^{o(k)}$ under the ETH, when $d$ is part of the input. \end{theorem} \begin{proof} We start from an instance of \textsc{Dominating Set}: we are given a graph $G=(V,E)$ and an integer $k$ and are asked if there exists a dominating set of size $k$.
 We will retain the same value of $k$ and construct a chordal instance of \cdOr, for which we later invoke Lemma \ref{lem:saturation}.
-Let $|V|=n$ and we assume without loss of generality that $n-k$ is odd (otherwise we can add an isolated vertex to $G$).
+Let $|V|=n$ and we assume without loss of generality that $n-k$ is odd (otherwise we can add an isolated pair of vertices to $G$ connected by an edge).
 We construct $G'$ as follows.
 Take two copies of $V$, call them $V_1,V_2$ and add all possible edges between vertices of $V_2$.
 For each $u\in V$, we connect $u\in V_1$ with all vertices $v\in V_2$ such that $v\in N_G[u]$, i.e.\ all vertices $v$ that are neighbors of $u$ in $G$.
-Let us also define the capacities: each $u\in V_1$ has capacity $d_G(u)$; each $u\in V_2$ has capacity $\frac{n-k-1}{2}$.
+Let us also define the capacities: each $u\in V_1$ has capacity equal to its degree in $G$; each $u\in V_2$ has capacity $\frac{n-k-1}{2}$.
 This completes the construction. $G'$ is chordal because it is a split graph.

 Suppose that $G$ has a dominating set of size $k$.
-We delete the same vertices of $V_2$ and claim that $G'$ becomes orientable.
+We delete the corresponding vertices of $V_2$ and claim that $G'$ becomes orientable.
 We observe that all vertices of $V_1$ have at least a deleted neighbor, since we deleted a dominating set of $G$, hence for each such vertex the number of remaining incident edges is at most its capacity.
 We therefore orient all edges incident on $V_1$ towards $V_1$.
 Finally, for the remaining vertices of $V_2$ which induce a clique of size $n-k$ we orient their edges using Lemma \ref{lem:clique} so that they all have in-degree exactly $\frac{n-k-1}{2}$.